mbytteaaa/app-dev/README.md

 # app-dev
 my first repository

-<h3>Gravity Falls 4</h3>
+<h3>Gravity Falls </h3>

-	<p> gravity falls is one of the most weird in a good way disney cartoon series which is all about how the twins counter a triangle demon who deceives them  </p>
+<p> Gravity Falls is a weird cartoon shows with comforting plot, this cartoon explains the importance of family and how mystery universe is</p>
   <h5> here are some of my favorite cartoon series </h5>

 <ul>